Healthy Baked Ziti

 Serving

-Baked Ziti is a complete meal in itself, so you don’t need to serve it with anything else.
+Baked ziti is a complete meal in itself, so you don’t need to serve it with anything else.
 You can top it with some crushed red pepper to give it a nice spicy kick!

-Making Ahead, Storing & Freezing
+Making Ahead, Storing and Freezing

-Other healthy pasta dishes:
+Other healthy pasta dishes

-Looking for other easy meals?
+Looking for other easy Italian meals?
 Check out these 40+ Healthy Dinner Ideas for Family.
 Click here to grab our free healthy 30 minute dinners cookbook.

 Here are some of our favorite pasta dishes: